 Aesthetically, both clients look very different.
 Google's is simple and functional.
 While Microsoft's desktop client is feature-heavy and this can sometimes slow down your machine, depending on its age.
 Although, it's worth noting that Business Essential users will also have access to a browser client.

 Both email clients provide calendars that are linked to their accounts and to others in the workplace.
-Gmail and Outlook calendars can also keep a record of meetings, schedule meetings and even book meeting rooms, once this function is properly set up.
+Gmail and Outlook calendars can also keep a record of meetings, schedule meetings, and even book meeting rooms, once this function is properly set up.
+Users of either can now view calendars directly within their inbox too.

 Microsoft Outlook's web email client does give Gmail a run for its money.
 It's stripped back approach means that it's easy to use, even for first-time users and the search and sorting capabilities are quick and responsive.